 There is a long-standing requirement for employers to put in place measures to ensure workplace safety where a significant health and safety risk is identified for a new or expectant mother.

 Some pregnant workers will be at greater risk of severe illness from coronavirus.
-They are defined as clinically extremely vulnerable and can return to their workplace as long as it is COVID-secure but should carry on working from home wherever possible.
+They are defined as clinically extremely vulnerable and they should stay at home as much as possible and work from home if they can (see Health Protection Scotland and Public Health Wales for any separate arrangements).

 Employers will need to take this into account in their risk assessment.